midnox/httpsegmenter/README.md

-# iPhone HTTP Streaming Server
+# iPhone HTTP Streaming Server and Segmenter

 ## ABOUT THIS FORK